luckynrslevin/TTGO-T-Beam-Blinking/README.md

 Since I was struggeling a lot and it took me quite some hours to collect the necessary information and adapt it to bring up my TTGO T-Beam using the Arduino IDE I decided tho share my experience and results.

+Ti works for my board and environment.
+However, USE AT YOUR OWN RISK!!

 ## Hardware
 There are different versions of the TTGO T-Beam and I have the one with the three buttons next to the micro USB connector, not sure which version number this is.